ByteOtter/journey/content/about.md

 draft: false
 showtableOfContents: false
 showAuthor: false
+showDate: false
+showWordCount: false
+showReadingTime: false
 heroStyle: background
+layoutBackgroundHeaderSpace: false
 ---
-## About

 Hi, welcome to my little headspace!

-In case you do not know me that well, I am Tiara - or Tia -, a 27 year old software engineer who loves Open-Source Software and learning about tech.
+In case you do not know me that well, I am Tiara, a 27 year old software developer who loves Open-Source Software and learning about tech.

 In this place I will update you, irregularly, on my life, ongoing projects, events I attended or whatever else comes to mind.